lmwy-labs/Main-Gallery/README.md

 ## Usage
 > To seed database, use "npm run seed"
-> To create bundle, use "npm run build:dev" (bundle is named main.js)
+> To create bundle, use "npm build"
 > To start server, use "npm start"
-> To create bundle, use "npm build"
 > This component uses port 3002
+> In db/seed.js (line 4) and db/index.js (line 3), change database to localhost, if running on your local proxy server
 > Important!
 Styled components will not work without a CDN
-> Gallery component is in the global scope
+> Gallery component is in the global scope, so make sure to render it

 ## Requirements
 - Node 6.13.0